metabase/metabase/docs/administration-guide/databases/postgresql.md

+---
+title: Connecting to a PostgreSQL database
+---

 # Connecting to a PostgreSQL database

 In addition to specifying the host, port, database name and user credentials for the database connection, you have the option of securing that connection.